 International Court of Justice (ICJ)

-- International courts and tribunals, jurisdiction — International courts and tribunals, powers — Practice and procedure of international organizations
+- Jurisdiction — International courts and tribunals, powers — International organizations, practice and procedure

 Published under the auspices of the Max Planck Foundation for International Peace and the Rule of Law under the direction of Rüdiger Wolfrum.